 Where applicable, the Company reports information about business segments and related disclosures about products and services, geographic areas and major customers.
 The Company's businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing.
 The Company's Americas Retail, Americas Wholesale, Europe and Licensing reportable segments are the same as their respective operating segments.
 Certain components of the Company's Asia reportable segment are separate operating segments based on regions which have been aggregated into the Asia reportable segment for disclosure purposes.
 Management evaluates segment performance based primarily on revenues and earnings (loss) from operations before corporate performance-based compensation costs, net gains (losses) from lease terminations, asset impairment charges, restructuring charges and certain non-recurring charges, if any.
 The Americas Retail segment includes the Company's retail and e-commerce operations in the Americas.
 The Americas Wholesale segment includes the Company's wholesale operations in the Americas.
-The Europe segment includes the Company's retail, e-commerce and wholesale operations in Europe and the Middle East.
-The Asia segment includes the Company's retail, e-commerce and wholesale operations in Europe and the Middle East.
-The Asia segment includes the Company.
-The business segment operating segment includes the company.
+The Europe segment includes the Company's retail, e-commerce and wholesale operations in Asia and the Pacific.
+The Licensing segment includes the worldwide licensing operations of the Company.
 The business segment operating results exclude corporate overhead costs, which consist of shared costs of the organization, net gains (losses) on lease terminations, asset impairment charges, restructuring charges and certain non-recurring charges, if any.
 Corporate overhead costs are presented separately and generally include, among other things, the following unallocated corporate costs: accounting and finance, executive compensation, corporate performance-based compensation, facilities, global advertising and marketing, human resources, information technology and legal.
 Information regarding these segments is summarized in Note 17.